- See the Release notes archive for earlier-version release notes.

 - The output for accessing an aggregating index via

-is now represented as ”@” instead of “__AGG_IDX_TABLE”. - Included
+TABLESCANis now represented as ”@” instead of “__AGG_IDX_TABLE”. - Included

-output.
+GRANULESinEXPLAIN ANALYZEoutput.
 This provides users with deeper insights into query performance and helps optimize indexing strategies.

-column in information_schema.engine_query_history
+telemetry column in information_schema.engine_query_history

-now shows telemetry data about query execution.
+The telemetry column in information_schema.engine_query_history now shows telemetry data about query execution.
 This enhancement helps users to better analyze the performance of their queries.

-table to monitor query memory usage
+Added the peak_memory_bytes column to the information_schema.engine_query_history table to monitor query memory usage

-column, which provides details on query memory usage.
+The information_schema.engine_query_history table now contains the peak_memory_bytes column, which provides details on query memory usage.
 This addition helps users monitor and optimize query performance.

 Performance Improvements

-statement to merge tablets from different nodes into a single tablet
+Enhanced theVACUUM statement to merge tablets from different nodes into a single tablet

-statement now merges tablets from different nodes into a single tablet.
+The VACUUM statement now merges tablets from different nodes into a single tablet.
 This enhancement improves data management efficiency and optimizes storage space.

-above joins with configuration for primary index column usage in PREWHERE
+Enabled filter expressions to be pushed into PREWHERE above joins with configuration for primary index column usage in PREWHERE

-above joins.
-By default, expressions on the first primary index column are not chosen for PREWHERE
+Firebolt now allows filter expressions to be pushed down into PREWHERE above joins.
+By default, expressions on the first primary index column are not chosen for PREWHERE, as they are used for granule pruning.

-.
+A new setting, ALLOW_PREWHERE_ON_FIRST_PRIMARY_INDEX_COL, lets the optimizer select predicates on the first primary index column for PREWHERE.
 This change can improve performance when the first primary index column has high cardinality and the query accesses additional wide columns.